westerndigitalcorporation/riscv-fw-infrastructure/README.md

     	- The eclipse IDE Console will display *shutdown command invoked* upon completion

 &nbsp;
-- #### Setting up Nexys-A7 for SweRV

-    Since Nexys-A7 is an FPGA platform it need special handling...
-    - ***Prerequisite***:
-    Following are prerequisite running SweRV core on Xilinx FPGA on Nexys-A7 board
-        - To compile the RTL please follow the instruction at this link: [swerv_eh1_fpga](https://github.com/westerndigitalcorporation/swerv_eh1_fpga)
-        - Our debugger uses the ***Olimex ARM-USB-Tiny-H*** Emulator with OpenOCD
-        - Pin layout for Nexys Pmod JD header with Olimex:

-                H4 = TDO
-                H1 = nTRST
-                G1 = TCK
-                H2 = TDI
-                G4 = TMS
-                G2 = nRST

-    - ***FPGA image file loading***: for loading the FPGA bit file, do the following steps:
-    	- Copy the FPGA bit file /WD-Firmware/board/nexys_a7_eh1/***eh1_reference_design.bit*** to uSD device (locate it at the uSD root)
-    	- Connect the uSD to the Nexys-A7 board (uSD slot is on board's bottom)
-		- Set the following jumpers:  JP1 - connect JTAG & USB/SD pins.
-JP2 - connect the 2 pins on 'SD' side
-		- At power-on the FPGA bit file is loaded to the FPGA.
-LED 'Busy' should be ORANGE while flushing is done.
-		- Wait for ORANGE led to be off, once off the board is ready to be used &nbsp;
 - #### Setting up ISS (works as simulator for EH1)

     There is nothing to set for SweRV ISS, just select debugger luncher (following next)..